Professional Video Editing

 I’ve been tasked with pulling back the curtain a little on the first day of a project from an editor’s perspective.
-I hope that this helps to somewhat demystify our process a bit and shed some light on what it is we do in post, as it’s often the most overlooked part of the process – in fact, I think I may have been asked to write this so that the boss knows what it is I do all day.
+I hope that this helps to somewhat demystify our professional video editing process a bit and shed some light on what it is we do in post, as it’s often the most overlooked part of the process – in fact, I think I may have been asked to write this so that the boss knows what it is I do all day.

 Once the footage has been handed over to me, I’ll start transferring all the data onto our external hard-drive and our back-up drive.
 I can’t stress enough how essential it is to back everything up.
 Computers can be temperamental so it’s crucial to mitigate any potential risks to a project by having multiple copies of everything.
-While everything is transferring, I just have to sit back for a bit and watch the progress bars fill up to 100% – exciting stuff! – and it’s a prime opportunity to talk at length to everyone in the office about how hard I’m working and how difficult my job is – an absolutely vital part of any day of video editing.
+While everything is transferring, I just have to sit back for a bit and watch the progress bars fill up to 100% – exciting stuff! – and it’s a prime opportunity to talk at length to everyone in the office about how hard I’m working and how difficult my job is – an absolutely vital part of any day of ‘professional video editing’.

 The next steps really depend on what type of video we’re making.
 I may need to synchronise multiple cameras and audio tracks, export interview clips for the client to listen through, or if it’s a project without a pre-planned storyboard (like on an event video, for example) then I’ll get started on creating a shot selection of all the best looking shots and start to plan out in my head the best way to get different types of shots to work together to tell a story.

 When we’re ready to deliver a first draft to the client it’s important to be clear with them about what stage the project is in and what is left to be done to get it to the finished stage.
-We have to remember that not all of our clients are familiar with video production and so may be spooked by the fact that the music track has an audible watermark before being licensed, or that the image won’t yet be colour graded and so is likely to appear dull and faded.
+We have to remember that not all of our clients are familiar with video production or professional video editing and so may be spooked by the fact that the music track has an audible watermark before being licensed, or that the image won’t yet be colour graded and so is likely to appear dull and faded.

 While watching the footage the video begins to take shape in our head and that is the first step.
 At the end of the day it’s all about helping the video take its own personal shape” says Video Editor Ryan Booth.

 This is all a very general run-down and, like I keep saying, every project is different.
 Some videos won’t have a first draft ready until after a few days of work, while others are complete and signed off within half a day.
-Adapting to new challenges and finding new ways of bringing everything together is what keeps the work interesting and makes us keep pushing ourselves.
+Adapting to new challenges and finding new ways of bringing everything together is what keeps professional video editing work interesting and makes us keep pushing ourselves.